openforis/sepal-doc/docs/source/modules/dwn/gwb.rst

 .. attention::

     If the rectangle turns red, carefully read the information in the log.
 For example, your current instance may be too small to handle the file you want to analyse.
-In this case, close the app, open a bigger instance, and run your analysis again.
+In this case, close the app, open a bigger instance and run your analysis again.

 Here is the result of the computation using the default parameters on the :code:`example.tif` file:

 .. csv-table::
     :header: FNAME, AREA, RAC[%], NR_OBJ, LARG_OBJ, APS, CNOA, ECA, COH[%], REST_POT[%]

 example_bin_map.tif,428490.00,42.860572,2850,214811,150.34737,311712,221292.76,51.644789,48.355211

 Simplified pattern analysis (SPA)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-This module will conduct the **Simplified pattern analysis**, which shapes and conducts a segmentation of foreground patches into two, three, five, or six feature classes.
+This module will conduct the **Simplified pattern analysis**, which shapes and conducts a segmentation of foreground patches into two, three, five or six feature classes.

 The results are spatially explicit maps and tabular summary statistics.